 K9 Advantix II is effective against lice, ticks, fleas, biting flies, and mosquitoes.
-It is manufactured by Bayer, comes in liquid form, and contains Imidacloprid, Permethrin, and Pyriproxyfen as the main ingredients.
+It is manufactured by Bayer, comes in liquid form, and contains Imidacloprid, Permethrin, and Pyriproxyfen as the main active ingredient.
 These ingredients kill parasites by targeting their immune system, destroying parasitical eggs, pupae, and larvae, and repelling further parasitic infestations.

-K9 Advantix II is applied on the skin between the shoulder-blades and along the spine to the tail base.
+K9 Advantix II is applied on the skin between the shoulder blades and along the spine to the tail base.
 The effect lasts for up to a month.
 The application dosage depends on your pet’s weight, and the manufacturer offers several varieties by weight basis – Green for small dogs of about 10 pounds, Teal for dogs up to 11 to 20 pounds, Red for dogs that weigh between 21 to 55 pounds, and Blue for large dogs over 55 pounds.

 After application, K9 Avantix II takes about an hour to dry.
 In this period, make sure your dog doesn’t lick their fur or skin.
 The pesticide will be completely dry and waterproof after 48 hours, and it will be safe then to bathe your pet or take them for a swim.